aldavigdis/dockpress/readme.md

 # Dockpress

 This is a build-it-yourself Docker image intended for WordPress sites that are run in a cluster or a swarm in the cloud.
-It can also run as a development environment where PHP-FPM, Nginx, Memcached and New Relic need to be accounted for.
+It can also run as a development/test environment where PHP-FPM, Nginx, Memcached and New Relic need to be accounted for.

 ## Features

-* Facilitates an immutable WordPress installation in the cloud, usin Docker or Kubernetes
+* Facilitates an immutable WordPress installation in the cloud, using Docker or Kubernetes
 * Runs PHP-FPM 8.1 behind Nginx (as opposed to the legacy apache mod_php of doing things)
 * Keeps WordPress' uploads directory in a persistent volume
 * Installes Memcached support for WP Object and PHP session storage
-* Keeps credentials, salts and keys in a JSON file, located in a persistent volume
+* Keeps credentials, salts and keys in a JSON file
 * Supports and runs the New Relic PHP Agent
 * Facilitiates changing image URLs to point to a different server (like a CDN)